zremek/I4NG-Hackathon-2025/README.md

-# I4NG-Hackathon-2025
+# I4NG Hackathon 2025

-**"Make it Digital" Pillar –** CROss-National Online Survey (CRONOS) and The European Social Survey (ESS) **Data Analysis for Policy Brief**
+**"Make it Digital" Pillar: CROss-National Online Survey (CRONOS) and The European Social Survey (ESS) Data Analysis for Policy Brief**

 ## 📌 Project Overview

-The project was developed as part of the I4NG Hackathon 2025 and focuses on understanding what influences Europeans’ confidence in digital fact-checking and how to strengthen these skills through policy recommendations.
+The project was developed as part of the [I4NG Hackathon 2025](https://infra4nextgen.com/events/save-the-date-hackathon-2/) and focuses on understanding what influences Europeans’ confidence in digital fact-checking and how to strengthen these skills through policy recommendations.

 ## 📊 Key Findings